 More appropriately; two years of GPS points from a middle-aged white guy trying to be a runner.

 Earlier in my life, I never ran.
 I mean from bears, sure, probably I would have.
 I occasionally played a round-ball-type sport that required moving arms or legs quickly.
 If I had to actually run, I hated every second and would never consider running for health.
 Well, circumstances change and different things matter as you approach mid-life.
 Two years ago I found myself weighing a lot less and being challenged by a (very fit) cousin to take up running to maintain.
 He bought me a Garmin watch and so began the long transformation into a runner.
+There are many articles to get you started here is a great one that outlines the health benefits as well as a few tips for beginers.

 The Garmin Forerunner 10 is the most cost effective GPS watch that Garmin makes (or did).
 It tracks decently (See image for accuracy) and has been a faithful companion across the country.
 If I'm in a new area or the battery is low, acquiring satellites can take a few minutes.
 The interface is easy but barely adequate.
 I wish it would record my heart rate or even show me a compass.
 I'm not just going to buy a new watch without actually needing one but the Garmin vívoactive HR is on my shortlist.